 The navicular is located in front of the talus and connects with it through the talo-navicular joint.
-The navicular is curved on the surface nearest ankle.
+The navicular is curved on the surface nearest the ankle.
 The side farthest from the ankle joint connects to each of the three cuneiform bones.
 Like the talus, the navicular has a poor blood supply.
 On the inner side (closest to the middle of the foot), there is a piece of bone that juts out, which is called the navicular tuberosity.
 This is the site where the posterior tibial tendon anchors into the bone.

 As the name suggests, the talo-navicular joint connects the talus to the navicular.
 The curve of the navicular is designed to connect smoothly with the front surface of the talus.
-This joint allows for the potential to have significant motion between the hindfoot and the midfoot depending on the position the hindfoot is in.
+This joint allows for the potential to have significant motion between the hindfoot and the midfoot, depending on the position the hindfoot is in.

 There are three different cuneiform bones present side-by-side in the midfoot.
 The one located on the inside of the midfoot is called the medial cuneiform.
-The middle cuneiform is located centrally in the midfoot and to the outside is the lateral cuneiform.
-All three cuneiforms line up in a row and articulate with the navicular forming the naviculo-cuneiform joint.
+The middle cuneiform is located centrally in the midfoot, and to the outside is the lateral cuneiform.
+All three cuneiforms line up in a row and articulate with the navicular, forming the naviculo-cuneiform joint.
 The structure of the cuneiforms is similar to a roman arch.
-Each cuneiform connected to the others in order to form a more stable unit.
+Each cuneiform connects to the others in order to form a more stable unit.
 These bones, along with the strong plantar and dorsal ligaments that connect to them, provide a good deal of stability for the midfoot.

 Bones of the Fore-foot: Metatarsals (5), Phalanges (14), Sesmoid Bones (2)

 Each foot contains five metatarsals.
 These are the long bones that lead to the base of each toe.
-The metatarsals are numbered 1-5 starting on the inside and leading outward (from big toe to smallest).
+The metatarsals are numbered 1-5, starting on the inside and leading outward (from big toe to smallest).
 Each metatarsal is a long bone that joins with the mid-foot at its base, a joint called the tarsal-metatarsal joint, or Lisfranc joint.
-In general, the first three metatarsals are more rigidly held in place than the last two, although in some individuals there is increased motion associated with the 1st metatarsal where it joins the midfoot (at the 1st tarso-metatarsal joint) and this increased motion may predispose them to develop a bunion.
+In general, the first three metatarsals are more rigidly held in place than the last two, although in some individuals there is increased motion associated with the 1st metatarsal where it joins the midfoot (at the 1st tarso-metatarsal joint), and this increased motion may predispose them to develop a bunion.

 The long part of the metatarsal bone is known as the metatarsal “shaft”, and the thick end of the bone nearest the toes is known as the metatarsal “head” (the metatarsal neck lies between the shaft and head).
 The head serves two very important functions:

 - Second, the phalanges connect to the foot at the metatarsal heads at a joint called the metatarsal-phalangeal joint.
-These joints are very flexible, allowing the metatarsal heads to continuously support the weight of the body as the foot moves from heel to toe.
+These joints are very flexible, allowing the metatarsal heads to continuously support the weight of the body, as the foot moves from heel to toe.